 With endless energy reserves and short attention spans, your toddler will need constant engagement from you.

-Continue reading Martial Artist – Zen’s Story to find out how his David has started his journey to mastery.
+Continue reading 2 year old Martial Artist – Zen’s Story to find out how his David has started his journey to mastery.

 It’s important to find a way to channel your child’s energy in a positive way early on, as they can be so easily distracted.
 The sooner you help channel their focus you are helping them develop core skills they will need as they grow older.